 STEP SIX: While the oil is heating, whisk together the salt, pepper, and flour in a bowl.
 Pour the buttermilk into a second bowl.

 STEP SEVEN: Dip each piece of chicken into the flour mixture, into the buttermilk, and then back into the flour mixture.
 Set aside.

-STEP EIGHT: When the oil is hot, fry the chicken in batches.
+STEP EIGHT: When the oil is hot, fry the pieces of chicken in batches.
 Add five to eight pieces of battered chicken to the hot oil at a time, frying for two minutes on each side.
-Drain the oil back into the pan, and place the fried chicken onto a few paper towels to soak up any excess.
+Drain the oil back into the pan, and place the fried chicken onto a paper towel to soak up any excess.

-STEP NINE: When all of the chicken has finished cooking, transfer it to a large bowl.
+STEP NINE: When all of the chicken has finished cooking, transfer the chicken to a large bowl.
 Pour the sauce over the top and toss to coat evenly.

 IN THE FRIDGE: You can store cooked sesame chicken in sauce in the refrigerator for up to three days in an airtight container.
 Heat thoroughly on the stovetop or in the microwave.